 - Preparing and filing patent applications for new inventions, requiring high attention to detail to ensure nothing important is omitted from an application.

 - Keeping in touch with my great team of colleagues on work-related matters.
 Beck Greener have also organised a number of virtual social events to help us stay in touch whilst we are working from home.

 Given this, I believe that some of the essential skills for a patent attorney are a high attention to detail and the ability to pinpoint key pieces of information that may make the difference between a patent being granted or refused.
 Additionally, an appreciation of the bigger commercial picture, i.e. understanding where a patent fits into a client’s business, is essential if we want to be sure we can adapt our approach to suit the client’s needs.

-I received a PG Cert in IP from Bournemouth University in 2020 giving exemption from the UK foundation exams.
-Next year I will be preparing to sit my UK final exams and European exams the year after.
-A large amount of support is available from both Beck Greener and CIPA for exam preparation and I look forward to qualifying as both a Chartered and European Patent Attorney.
+I received a PG Cert in IP from Bournemouth University in early 2020 giving exemption from the UK foundation exams.
+I am now preparing to take the upcoming UK final exams and European exams.
+A large amount of support is available from both Beck Greener and CIPA for exam preparation and I look forward to qualifying as both a chartered and European patent attorney.

 Advice for applying